 A popular traditional Cuban dish is congri, which contains rice, the staple food, cooked alongside red beans and pork.
 Another is ajiaco, a traditional meat and vegetable stew.
 Pork is particularly popular in Cuba.
 It is customary to eat pork, including whole roast suckling pigs, at celebrations including weddings and year-end festivals.

-The mojito, made with lime, mint and sugar added to rum, and the daiquiri are both cocktails that originated in Cuba, and they’re very popular there are across the globe.
+The mojito, made with lime, mint and sugar added to rum, and the daiquiri are both cocktails that originated in Cuba, and they’re very popular there and across the globe.
 Cuba is also the world’s largest manufacturer of cigars, and there are many cigar factories in the capital of Havana that export their fine products to Europe and the rest of the world.

-Roast pork (left) and Ajiaco, a traditional stew (right)
+Roast pork (left) and ajiaco, a traditional stew (right)

-Cuban cigars Havana Club (a brand of rum) and a mojito cocktail
+Cuban cigars, Havana Club (a brand of rum) and a mojito cocktail

 The rich musical tradition of Cuba

 Cuban musical tradition has always been closely connected to people’s daily lives.
 The nostalgic city streets overflow with music of many different styles and origins, allowing visitors to feel the spirit of the Cuban people everywhere.